iamsagar99/FM_smart-farming-solution/README.md

 The proposed precision farming system will integrate the above applications into a unified platform.
 The architecture will consist of the following components:

-1. **Data Ingestion**: Collect and preprocess data from soil sensors, crop records, and external sources (weather, irrigation records).
+1. **Data Ingestion**: Collect and preprocess data from soil sensors, crop records, and external sources (weather, irrigation records) if deployed for real time usecase.
 2. **Data Storage**: Use a relational database to store and manage sensor data, crop data, and spatial data.
 3. **Machine Learning Models**:
    - Soil Moisture Prediction Model
    - Crop Health Monitoring Model
-   - Irrigation Management System
    - Soil Property Mapping Tool
-   - Crop Yield Prediction Model
    - Phenotyping and Plant Health Assessment Tool
    - Nitrogen Management Optimization Model
 4. **User Interface**: Develop a web-based dashboard for farmers to access insights and recommendations.
-5. **API Integration**: Integrate with external weather data sources and irrigation systems for real-time data.

 ### Workflow

 1. **Data Collection**: Continuously collect soil and crop data from sensors and external sources.
 2. **Data Processing**: Clean and preprocess data to ensure accuracy and consistency.
 3. **Model Training**: Train machine learning models using historical data and validate their performance.
-4. **Real-Time Analysis**: Use trained models to provide real-time predictions and recommendations.
+4. **Real-Time Analysis**: Use trained models to provide real-time predictions and recommendations. (if deployed)
 5. **User Interaction**: Display insights and recommendations on the dashboard, allowing farmers to make informed decisions.

 ### Implementation Steps